OfficeDev/Microsoft-Teams-Samples/samples/bot-message-reminder/csharp/README.md

    git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
    ```

-3) In a terminal, navigate to `samples/bot-message-reminder/csharp`
+3) In folder where repository is cloned, navigate to `samples/bot-message-reminder/csharp`

     change into project folder
     ```bash